kjolley/BIGSdb_documentation/administration.rst

 Filtering by *in silico* PCR
 ============================
-Provided a locus can be predicted to be specifically amplifed by a PCR reaction, the genome can be filtered to only look at regions prediced to fall within amplification products of one or more PCR reactions.
+Provided a locus can be predicted to be specifically amplifed by a PCR reaction, the genome can be filtered to only look at regions predicted to fall within amplification products of one or more PCR reactions.
 Since this is *in silico* we don't need to worry about problems such as sequence secondary structure and primers can be any length.